Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Numerical analysis of superconducting trap architectures

 \paragraph{Trap frequency}

-\Tref{tab:DLfreq} shows trap frequencies for a 10$\,\mu$m spherical particle in a \dlp{} trap.
-The frequencies are below 1\,kHz and, compared to the \AHC{} trap, rather low, due to the \dlp{} trap being magneto-gravitational for this particle size.
-Note, the trap frequency will not change considerably for particles of different shapes, since any increase of the field gradient around the particle will push it higher up into regions of smaller magnetic field and, thus, smaller trap frequency.
+\Tref{tab:DLfreq} shows trap frequencies for a 10$\,\muup$m spherical particle in a \DLP{} trap.
+The frequencies are below 1\,kHz and, thus, lower compared to the \AHC{} trap due to the \DLP{} trap being magneto-gravitational for this particle size.
+Note, the trap frequency will not change considerably for particles of a different shape, since any increase of the field gradient around the particle will push it higher up into regions of smaller magnetic field and, thus, smaller trap frequency.

-In the following, we look at systematic effects on the trap frequency.
-We first consider a particle with different size in a trap with unaltered dimensions in \Fref{fig:DLscaling}(a).
-For large particles, FEM-2D with 1D-wires agrees with the image method, while it deviates for smaller particles due to the finite field penetration accounted for in FEM.
+\Fref{fig:DLscaling}(a) shows the trap frequency in the \DLP{} trap when changing particle size.
+For large particles, FEM-2D-1D agrees with the perfect diamagnetic particle method, while it deviates for smaller particles due to the finite field penetration.
 Modeling via FEM-2D and FEM-3D results in gradually smaller trap frequencies due to a reduced gradient of the trap.
-Interestingly, the trap frequency reaches a maximum around $\lambda_L/R_{\mathrm{sphere}}\sim0.05$.
-For larger particles, the trap frequency decreases due to the trap becoming more magneto-gravitational, whereas for smaller particle sizes the magnetic field penetration into the particle reduces the trap frequency.
+Interestingly, the trap frequency reaches a local maximum around $\lambda_L/R_{\mathrm{sphere}}\sim0.05$.
+For larger particles, the trap frequency decreases due to the trap becoming more magneto-gravitational, whereas for smaller particle sizes the magnetic field penetration into the particle leads to a reduction of the trap frequency.

-In \Fref{fig:DLscaling}(b) we consider a scaled system, where both the trap and the particle change size with a scaling factor while keeping the current density of the trap and $\lambda_L$ constant.
-Again, we find agreement between the image method and the FEM-2D with 1D-wires for large geometries and an increasing discrepancy for smaller geometries due to increasing field penetration, as discussed before.
-Smaller geometries than the ones considered for each method, are not capable of levitation because the magnetic lift force does not overcome the weight of the particle.
-When modeling via FEM-2D the trap frequency decreases due to reducing the field gradient and further decreases when modeling via FEM-3D due to accounting for the wire opening, yielding the most realistic prediction.
+In \fref{fig:DLscaling}(b) we consider a scaled system, where both the trap and the particle change size while keeping the current density of the trap and $\lambda_L$ constant.
+Again, we find agreement between the perfect diamagnetic particle method and the FEM-2D-1D for large geometries and an increasing discrepancy for smaller geometries due to magnetic field penetration.
+The trap frequency decreases in FEM-2D compared to FEM-2D-1D due to reducing the field gradient and further decreases when modeling via FEM-3D due to accounting for the wire opening.

+To summarize the analysis of the \DLP{} trap, we find that analytical models overestimate the trap frequency and may even fail to predict stability in case the wire coils have openings.